Coney Island–Stillwell Avenue station: 2000s renovation

+2010s to present

 In May 2010, the station received four new electronic 32 in train departure boards for each platform.
 These boards are controlled by dispatchers, based on the departure times posted on subway timetables.
 In the aftermath of Hurricane Sandy in 2012, the station house was flooded, and some electrical equipment was damaged.
+Luna Park operator Central Amusement International agreed to lease nine storefronts at the station in 2019, covering 7,000 ft2.
+The spaces would have housed a restaurant, visitor center, and other tourism-themed businesses.
+These stores were supposed to have opened in 2020, but all attractions on Coney Island were closed during that year due to the COVID-19 pandemic in New York City.

 The MTA announced in late 2022 that it would open customer service centers at 15 stations; the centers would provide services such as travel information and OMNY farecards.
 The first six customer service centers, including one at the Coney Island–Stillwell Avenue station, were to open in early 2023.
 The Coney Island–Stillwell Avenue station's customer service center opened in February 2023.
+The MTA also announced plans in 2023 to add bicycle parking racks at the Stillwell Avenue station.

+On December 22, 2024, a woman was immolated on an F train that was stopped at the station; an undocumented immigrant was later charged with her murder.